SeLite/SeLite.github.io/DocumentationStandard.md

   * Provide examples.
   * Don't have any content before the first heading (<em># Heading... #</em>).
   * Refer to third party documentation if you mention something for the first time (if you have a reference).
-  * Use pairs of underscores or stars for inline code, filenames etc. Don't use pairs of simple backticks for that, because GitHub renders it intrusively red.
   * Try NetBeans.
 See [DevelopmentTools](DevelopmentTools) > [NetBeans as a Javascript IDE](DevelopmentTools#netbeans-as-a-javascript-ide).
 Install [Markdown support](https://github.com/madflow/flow-netbeans-markdown).
 Open the documentation folder as a 'PHP' project.
   * Don't use fixed line length, especially not in documentation source.
     * A good IDE/editor should be capable of wrapping lines.
 Take benefit from all your available screen area and don't worry about line lengths.